As an Amazon Associate I earn from qualifying purchases.

 You may have to branch out a bit from your comfort zone to find them, but our favorite places to find bulk deals are: on eBay (buying lots), through retail arbitrage (we routinely clean off clearance shelves), or through liquidation auctions.
 If you’re buying things that won’t expire, remember: “If one is good, two is three times better.”

-We buy several lots a month from overstock auction sites such as BSTOCK and liquidation.com.
-While you’ll be hard pressed to do more than double your money from these lots, it does allow us to source higher dollar items, find multiples, and list 50+ items per day.
+We buy several lots every month from overstock sites such a BStock and liquidation.com (read about our liquidation.com experience).
+While you’ll be hard-pressed to do more than double your money from these lots, it does allow us to source higher dollar items, find multiples, and list 50+ items per day.

 4. Hire Help or Outsource

 The best way to grow your business is to simply do more of what you’re best at (meaning: do less of the rest).
 If you spend all of your time doing assembly line work that a monkey could do, you are losing all the time you could be spending on more innovative and lucrative tasks!

 Here’s a story to illustrate the point: when two young graphic designers started an innovative map drawing company, everyone loved their designs.
 Soon, they were spending more time packing orders and dropping them off at the post office than they were designing.
 The problem is, pretty much anyone off the street could pack an order.
 So, like these two, you need to identify where you can add the most value to your business (for most of us, it’s the knowledge we have that lets us source efficiently), and spend more time on it.

 Spending more time on one area of your business, naturally, means you need to find another way to get the rest of it done.

 Typically, this means hiring someone.